martintc/SouthParkLang/README.md

 To interpret from file, invoke interpreter with an argument that is the path and file name of the source file.

+# Constants

+There is not an ability to use constant values.
+Currently the only constant value is "treeFiddy," which give the value of 350.

 # TO-DO
 - Write documentation
 - Clean up Interpreter code